JinraeKim/SimulationLogger.jl/README.md

 # Notes
+## Background of this package
 - This basic form of this macro is inspired by [SimulationLogs.jl](https://github.com/jonniedie/SimulationLogs.jl).
 But there are some differences.
 For example, `@log` in this package is based on [SavingCallback](https://diffeq.sciml.ai/stable/features/callback_library/#saving_callback), while `@log` in [SimulationLogs.jl](https://github.com/jonniedie/SimulationLogs.jl) will save data in the sense of postprocessing.
 There are two main advantages: this package can 1) log data without repeating the same code within differential equation (DE) functions, and 2) deal with stochastic parameter updates.
 For more details, see [the original question](https://discourse.julialang.org/t/differentialequations-jl-saving-data-without-redundant-calculation-of-control-inputs/62559/3) and [the idea of this package](https://discourse.julialang.org/t/make-a-variable-as-a-global-variable-within-a-function/63067/21).

+## Feature request and bug report
+Please feel free to request additional features and report bugs!